Lakes and Beaches Near Cincinnati

 Lake Cumberland

 Venture south into Kentucky for a lakeside getaway to Lake Cumberland.
-Known as the houseboat capital of the world, renting a houseboat for a week comes highly recommended.
+Known as the houseboat capital of the world, renting a houseboat for a week is highly recommended.
 You can even get houseboats with built-in slides to make your dip in the lake more fun.

-Lake Cumberland is 66,000 acres making it a playground for boaters and water sports.
+Lake Cumberland is 66,000 acres, making it a playground for boaters and water sports.
 Cabin rentals line the shore, with cute hotels scattered between.
 Bring a boat or rent one and enjoy an afternoon of fishing, tubing, waterskiing, or simply relaxing out on the lake.

 There are plenty of activities nearby, including mini-golf, restaurants, hiking, and more.